Autoptimize Plugin Settings 2023

 JS files from your own site will be automatically excluded if added here.

-Optimize Youtube videos – Autoptimizes recommended plugin to optimize your youtube videos – Wp Youtube Lyte Plugin
+Optimize Youtube videos – Autoptimizes recommended plugin to optimize your YouTube videos – Wp Youtube Lyte Plugin

 However, I think Lazy load by WP-Rocket works better.